bonicim/bonicim.github.io/_posts/2019-11-20-a-shortish-guide-to-preparing-for-a-technical-interview-.markdown

 ---
-title: A Shortish Guide to Preparing for a Technical Interview
+title: A Short-ish Guide to Preparing for a Technical Interview
 layout: post
 categories: [interviewing]
 ---